deeper-cloud/support-site/src/content/questions/how-to-change-guest-num.md

-# How to Change Number of Guests Assigned to Table
+# How to change the number of guests assigned to a table

----
+Handheld POS enables you to change the number of guests assigned to tables at your restaurant.

 1. To change the number of guests assigned to a table, tap the numbered button at the bottom-right corner titled "Guests."